Confidence is 'the' key success factor for modern managers and leaders and yet many lack confidence in the following areas:

 To confidently and successfully manage upwards requires the manager or emerging leader to perceive their superior as a colleague rather than a boss.
 I don’t mean do away with respect or be over-familiar, but to realize that they are both subservient to the vision of the business/company.
 Just like influencing laterally, ideas that are framed as beneficial to the business will be well received.

 When we succeed a something it builds confidence but we must have the confidence to attempt before we can succeed.
 If you require confidence to attempt something for the first time, remember Prior Planning Prevents Poor Performance – so prepare and then, as Nike says, “Just Do It!”

-So the distinction here is that 'confidence' is about what you have done or are doing, and Self-efficacy to is the belief to take new action, and be open to the feedback, if you are not perfect.
+So the distinction here is that 'confidence' is about what you have done or are doing, and Self-efficacy is the belief to take new action and be open to feedback if you are not perfect.
 Many people are confident in their 'Comfort Zone' but lack the Self-efficacy to try something new.

 What do you need to confidently try?